Cheesecaketree/GuenniGPT/README.md

 ## What is GuenniGPT?

-GuenniGPT is a simple discord bot and a fun little side project of mine.
+GuenniGPT is a simple discord bot and a fun little side project.
 It is written in Python and uses the discord.py library.

 ## What can GuenniGPT do?